betterscientificsoftware/bssw.io/Articles/Blog/2026-09-reproducibility-check.md

 Future work will focus on refining the assessment methodology, expanding validation across scientific domains, and gathering community feedback.

-Important directions include improving applicability-aware assessment so that repositories are not penalized for artifacts that are irrelevant to their workflows, expanding evaluation of continuous integration (CI) and scientific-validation practices, and continuing to study artifact quality in addition to artifact presence.
+Important directions include improving applicability-aware assessment, which accounts for whether a given artifact is relevant to a repository, so that repositories are not penalized for artifacts that are irrelevant to their workflows, expanding evaluation of continuous integration (CI) and scientific-validation practices, and continuing to study artifact quality in addition to artifact presence.

-The local-AI component will also be evaluated across alternative model configurations.
+The local-AI component will also be evaluated with alternative model configurations.
 The current fellowship prototype and benchmark use `gemma3:1b` through Ollama as a **reference model**, not as a universal requirement.
 Other Ollama-hosted models may be explored, but model substitutions should be treated as separate experimental configurations because generated priorities and explanations may vary.

 The long-term goal is to explore how local AI tools can support, not replace, human efforts to improve the reliability, sustainability, and reproducibility of scientific software.